 A space to call your own, shelves to hold your books, a box to get your mail, and a closet that you don’t wear on your back…these are all lovely things to have in life, but for me it is the people and the connections that really make a place home.
 It was a community that I was missing in my old job/city, and eventually what I came to miss most while I was on the road.

-So now, part-time travel is a little of all of the above: balancing work and travel, balancing home and travel, living like a local abroad and a traveler at home, finding your people.
-Lately it’s also been the freedom to “try on” other lives, to visit places like London, Paris, and Bangkok every year and pick up where I left off, or to gain fresh perspective when needed in places like Guatemala, Indonesia, or Greece.
+So now, part-time travel is a little of all of the above: balancing work and travel, balancing home and travel, living like a local abroad and a traveler at home, and finding your people.
+Lately, it’s also been the freedom to “try on” other lives, to visit places like London, Paris, and Bangkok every year and pick up where I left off, or to gain a fresh perspective when needed in places like Guatemala, Indonesia, or Greece.

 I suppose the beauty of part-time travel, looking back some four years later, is that it is flexible by design.
 It grows and evolves with you.
 Part-time travel is not anything I tell you it has to be; it’s without pressure or confines.
 Part-time travel is simply prioritizing travel more than you are now.
 It’s not the number of stamps in your passport, or the Instagram likes your travel photos receive.
 It is a mindset.